dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 ## dotnet-trace collect

-Collects a diagnostic trace from a running process or launch a child process and trace it (on .NET 5.0 or later only).
-Append `--` to the collect command to have the tool run a child process and trace it from its startup (on .NET 5.0 or later only).
+Collects a diagnostic trace from a running process or launches a child process and traces it (.NET 5+ only).
+To have the tool run a child process and trace it from its startup, append `--` to the collect command.

 ### Synopsis